jackhscompbook/ComputerHardMode/README.md

 # ComputerHardMode

+DISCLAIMER: IN CASE YOU MANAGE TO SCREW UP YOUR COMPUTER WITH THIS, IT'S NOT MY FAULT.

 Have you ever felt that your computer was too easy to use?
 Do you want a challenge when you try to click things?
 Do you want windows to randomly close?
 If so, turn on hard mode with "Computer Hard Mode: Hard Mode For Your Computer".

 This code is made with python 3.6, and it has a MIT licence.